swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 }

 extension MutableSpan where Element: ConvertibleToBytes & ConvertibleFromBytes {
-  /// Construct a mutable raw span over the memory represented by this span.
+  /// A mutable raw span over the memory represented by this span.
   ///
   /// - Returns: A MutableRawSpan over the memory represented by this span.
   @_lifetime(&self)